 Water distillation is used with flowers usually because steam makes flowers wilt and thereby acts as an impediment to the creation of essential oils.
 Most commonly, steam and water distillation are used to make essential oils.

-Typically for leaves and herbs, the material is placed on a grate that sits above the water while it it is being heated.
+Typically for leaves and herbs, the material is placed on a grate that sits above the water while it is being heated.
 The steam produced is then distilled to create essential oils.
-Pressure and temperature of the steam can be adjusted for different types of plant matter being extracted.
+The pressure and temperature of the steam can be adjusted for different types of plant matter being extracted.

 Another method of distillation that is listed on The Plant Guru’s website is cold pressing.
 Cold pressing is primarily used for citrus oils because of the nature of citrus’s skin.
 The oils are usually hiding in the tiny pockets in the rind and skin of citrus fruits, and cold pressing is the best way to get these out.
 The disadvantage of this is that these types of oils are the most volatile and can begin to evaporate when exposed to air.